KxSystems/docs/docs/license/azure.md

 ## 1. Scope of agreement

-1. This Kdb+ Software End User Agreement (“Agreement”) is made between Kx Systems, Inc. (“KX” or “We”) and you the person or entity which accesses the kdb+ Software (“User” or “you”), with respect to KX’s Kdb+ Software made available at the online Microsoft Azure Marketplace at
+1. This kdb+ Software End User Agreement (“Agreement”) is made between Kx Systems, Inc. (“KX” or “We”) and you the person or entity which accesses the kdb+ Software (“User” or “you”), with respect to KX’s kdb+ Software made available at the online Microsoft Azure Marketplace at
     <https://azuremarketplace.microsoft.com/> (“Azure Marketplace”)
     and available to be run at Microsoft Azure (“Azure”).
 Azure